Leventhorpe day 2079

 Curriculum Overview

-We offer two different pathways within the Computer Science faculty at Leventhorpe.
-All students follow the KS3 curriculum, which teaches them all of the aspects of the National Curriculum.
-Students then have the option to specialise in Digital Media or Computer Science; with some students taking both subjects.
+All students follow the KS3 curriculum, which is intended to engage pupils and expose them to a wide range of skills to empower them in whatever career path they choose and meet all aspects of the National Curriculum.
+At KS4 Students then have the option to specialise in Digital Media or Computer Science; with some students taking both subjects.

 Key Stage 3